ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 ## Primary and secondary workspaces
 {: #pr-sec-ws-dh}

 The {{site.data.keyword.powerSys_notm}} workspaces are differentiated into primary and secondary workspace based on which workspace you use to reserve a dedicated host and share it with other multiple workspaces.
-See [primary workspace](#primary-ws) and [secondary workspace](#secondary-ws) for more details.
+See [primary workspace](#primary-ws-dh) and [secondary workspace](#secondary-ws-dh) for more details.

 ### Primary workspace
 {: #primary-ws-dh}

-A primary workspace is the owning tenant of a dedicated host or storage reservation and is allowed full control over the associated resources.
+A primary workspace is the owning tenant of a dedicated host with full control over the associated resources.
 The primary workspace can remove, delete, or share the dedicated resources that are owned by the workspace under the IBM Cloud account.

-With the same IBM Cloud account, the primary workspace user has the control over sharing the dedicated resources with all (or a subset) of their workspaces (in the same account).
+With the same IBM Cloud account, the primary workspace user has the control over sharing the dedicated resources with all or a subset of their workspaces in the same account.
+The sharing must be in the same data center

 The primary workspace receives billing charges that are associated with the reservation of dedicated reservations.